Where is God?

 - God is in the strength and wisdom of leaders, first responders, professionals, and volunteers.

-- God is in all the anonymous acts of tender care that bear witness to God’s love for us all.
+- God is in every anonymous act of tender care that bears witness to God’s love for us all.

 - God is in each moment of self-sacrifice, selflessness, and quiet heroism.

-- God is in each whispered pray for those whose grief is much newer than ours.
+- God is in each whispered pray for those whose grief is much newer than our own.

 - God is in life’s worst tragedies when we are inspired to new heights of human goodness and compassion for others.

-God is our power over disease, destruction of life, and death.
-God is the strength withinin our grief, the victorious right hand that guides us through the darkness toward the light, “Do not fear, for I am with you, do not be afraid, for I am your God; I will strengthen you, I will help you, I will uphold you with my victorious right hand” (Isaiah 41:10 NRSV).
+God is the power that prevails over every act of willful destruction of life.
+God is the strength within our grief, the victorious right hand that guides us through the darkness of death toward the light of hope, “Do not fear, for I am with you, do not be afraid, for I am your God; I will strengthen you, I will help you, I will uphold you with my victorious right hand” (Isaiah 41:10).

-God is here, God is everywhere, actively present to comfort us with the complete adequacy of God's unconditional, triumphant grace, “Let us therefore approach the throne of grace with boldness, so that we may receive mercy and find grace to help in time of need” (Hebrews 4:16 NRSV).
+God is here, present to us.
+God is everywhere.
+We find comfort and strength in the triumphant adequacy of God's unconditional love, mercy, and grace, “Let us therefore approach the throne of grace with boldness, so that we may receive mercy and find grace to help in time of need” (Hebrews 4:16 NRSV).

 For the righteous will never be moved; they will be remembered forever.
 They are not afraid of evil tidings; their hearts are firm, secure in the Lord.
 Their hearts are steady, they will not be afraid; in the end they will look in triumph on their foes.